 - - Choose a guided tour or other event to attend.
 Public programs at Green-Wood highlight the landmark’s vast array of themes including New York culture, the Revolutionary and Civil Wars, landscape design, art and architecture, and much more.

 - - Book a private group or a school group to see Green-Wood by guide.

-Green-Wood’s main entrance at Fifth Avenue and 25th Street is open seven days a week, from 7:45 AM to 5:00 PM.
-The gate at Fourth Avenue and 35th street is open from 8:00 AM to 4:00 PM, seven days a week.
+Green-Wood’s main entrance at Fifth Avenue and 25th Street operates on a seasonal schedule.
+From now through May 25, 2014, the hours are 7:45 AM to 7:00 PM.
+From Memorial Day to the day before Labor Day, the hours are 7:00 AM to 7:00 PM.
+The gate at Fourth Avenue and 35th Street is open from 8:00 AM to 4:00 PM, seven days a week.
 Entrances at Fort Hamilton Parkway and on Prospect Park West are open 8:00 AM to 4:00 PM on weekends only.

 We encourage you take photos and document your visit to Green-Wood.
 Professional photography, including use of lights, tripods or other equipment, as well as publishing of any photographs taken at Green-Wood, requires written consent of The Green-Wood Cemetery.

 Please note that Green-Wood is an active and working cemetery.
 Please be respectful of funeral services and those visiting loved ones.

 Green-Wood trolley tours are fully accessible and ADA compliant.
 Historic Green-Wood structures, like the Historic Chapel, may not be fully accessible for some individuals.